Kicking traitors out of Congress

 A few weeks ago the nation held its breath as the Supreme Court considered whether to take a case brought by the Texas state attorney that would have invalidated the votes of tens of millions of people in four states and likely hand the Presidency to Donald Trump.
 Fortunately, the case was thrown out, but not before 126 Republican members of the House of Representatives, including seven from Pennsylvania, signed on to this very undemocratic effort.

-Now there are calls to expel these congressmen from the halls of power, citing the third section of the 14th Amendment to the Constitution that bars those who "engaged in insurrection or rebellion."
+Now there are calls to expel these congressmen from the halls of power, citing the third section of the 14th Amendment to the Constitution that was ratified in 1868, which bars those who "engaged in insurrection or rebellion."
 While this action would be highly unusual, it is not unprecedented.
 In fact, it was done 155 years ago when Thaddeus Stevens orchestrated the exclusion of ex-Confederates from the House of Representatives.
 Stevens, who lived in both Gettysburg and Lancaster, PA, was the most powerful congressman at the time.
 And his actions, aided by Gettysburg resident Edward McPherson, kept the United States from losing the war after the war.
+All of this was done before the 14th Amendment provision was added to the Constitution.

 The crisis facing the country was caused by the assassination of Abraham Lincoln and the installation of Vice President Andrew Johnson as president.
 Johnson was a southern slave owner from Tennessee who was sympathetic to the southern elite.
 He became president in April 1865 while Congress was out of session until December.
 During that time, Johnson allowed the southern states to hold elections and they chose ex-Confederate military officers and politicians.
 In fact, Alexander Stephens, the vice president of the Confederacy, was elected to the Senate from Georgia.